 An information model is concerned with the structure and storage of information.
 Let us consider, for example, how information is structured and stored in a library and is accessed by all.
 A book is uniquely identified by an International Standard Book Number (ISBN).
 It is a tendigit number identification that refers to a specific edition of a specific book.
 For example, ISBN 0-13-437708-7 refers to the book "Understanding SNMP MIBs" by David Perkins and Evan McGinnis.
-We can refer to a specific figure in the book by identifying a chapter number and a figure number; e.g., Fig. 3.1 refers to Figure 1 in Chapter 3.
-Thus, a hierarchy of designation {ISBN, Chapter, Figure} uniquely identifies the object, which is a figure in the book.
+We can refer to a specific figure in the book by identifying a chapter number and a figure number Thus, a hierarchy of designation {ISBN, Chapter, Figure} uniquely identifies the object, which is a figure in the book.
 "ISBN," "Chapter," and "Figure" define the syntax of the three pieces of information associated with the figure; and the definition of their meaning in a dictionary would be the semantics associated with them.

-The representation of objects and information that are relevant to their management forms the management information model.
-As discussed in Section 3.3, information on network components is passed between the agent and management processes.
+The representation of objects and information that are relevant to their management forms the management information model information on network components is passed between the agent and management processes.
 The information model specifies the information base to describe managed objects and the relationship between managed objects.
 The structure defining the syntax and semantics of management information is specified by Structure of Management Information (SMI).
-The information base is called the

-Management Information Base (MIB).
+The information base is called the Management Information Base (MIB).
 The MIB is used by both agent and management processes to store and exchange management information.